Table of Contents_

-There may be some other differences when it comes to comparing 16MP cameras and 20MP cameras.
+There may be some other differences when it comes to comparing CMOS vs CCD digital cameras, as the digital camera sensor size can vastly make a difference.

 Megapixels are not the only metric by which to measure the efficacy of a camera.
 The sensors matter, as do the lenses and other components.